ece-fast-lab/HPCA-2026-LILo/README.md

 ## System Prerequisite
 **Hardware**
 - A server with an Intel 4th generation Xeon Scalable Processor equipped with at least one IAA (4 IAAs is preferred to reproduce performance).
-- Make sure `hardware prefetch`, `LLC prefetch` is turned on in BIOS.
+- Make sure `Hardware prefetch`, `LLC prefetch`, and `Adjacent Cache Prefetch` is turned on in BIOS.
 - Recommend to have at least 1.2TB stoarge space for storing all models' parameters.

 **Software**